anubias/rbt/README.md

 In addition, each player needs to implement the `new()` method which delegates proper construction of their data structure.
 It is mandatory in this project (as well as a good coding practice) that constructors don't fail.

-The `act()` function is invoked by the game engine once per turn.
-It is within this function that the players should execute their own bot tactic logic.
+The `act()` method is invoked by the game engine once per turn.
+It is within this method that the players should execute their own bot tactic logic.

 Players are free to organize their code as they see fit, as long as all their code resides within their own module directory.

-#### Delayed (expensive) player initialization
+#### Delayed (failing or expensive) player initialization

-In case that some players require expensive initialization which may fail, there is the `initialized()` function which should contain the expensive initialization code.
+In case some players require expensive initialization which may optionally fail, there is the `initialized()` method which should contain the expensive initialization code.

+It is _essential_ to move any failing initializing code from the `new()` to the `initialized()` method.
+That would ensure non-failing instance creation, into a potentially failing separate method, which could allow the engine to run even if one of the players encountered errors.

-### MapReader trait
+### Context struct

+As visible from the `Player` trait, the `act()` method will provide an engine-generated `Context` instance, which gives the player the necessary information, or the result of any request made by the player in the previous round.

+Here is a (non-exhaustive) list of information offered by the `context` instance:

+- the health of the player
+- the `action` that was returned by the previous invocation of `act()`
+- the player details (ie: current orientation, the avatar symbol, etc.)
+- the current `position` and the size of the world, for navigation purposes
+- etc.

+For the latest and most accurate list, please consult the API.

+### Path finding using A* algorithm

+The game engine provides functionality for finding paths between arbitrary (valid) points on the map, automatically avoiding any obstacles: terrain or other players (dead or alive).

-If a player wants to use the builtin pathfinding A* implementation, via the `PathFinder` type, one needs to create a new type which implements the `MapReader` trait below:
+To take advantage of the built-in A* pathfinding implementation, players should use the `PathFinder` structure.
+In order to use it, players need to also implement the `MapReader` trait below:

 ```Rust
 /// MapReader is a trait that provides necessary map data for the PathFinder.